5/1/2019

 President of Wood Mackenzie

 Yeah, no, absolutely, Scott.
-You know, Toni, I was referring to global capex.
+You know, Tony, I was referring to global CapEx.
 Scott's absolutely right.
-What we're starting to see is a little bit more discipline coming into the operators plan in the lower 48.
+What we're starting to see is a little bit more discipline coming into the operator's plan in the lower 48.

 speaker